Customer Experience Progress Report

 No matter what, we’re here to help.

-This spring you gave us the highest score in employee courtesy since the survey began in 2023.
+Systemwide employee courtesy ratings were higher in 2025 than in any previous year since the survey began in 2023.
 Our customers are why we do this job, and we’re happy when you’re happy.

 SEPTA Employees Installing Metro Wayfinding Signage